SR2000/Getting-and-Cleaning-Data/README.md

 ###Looping through all subjects to create the dataMeanStd table with grouped means
 * The full table was broken into 30 subsets (for 30 subjects) and the column means for every activity for each subset was calculated using aggregate()
-* The resulting rows from the above activity were added to the new data frame, dataFinal
+* The resulting rows from the above activity were added to the new data frame, dataMeanStd

 ###Renaming the 2 columns in the dataMeanStd table used for grouping
-* The 2 columns in the dataMeanStd table used for grouping to determine the means were renamed to subject & activity
+* The 2 columns in the dataMeanStd table used for grouping to determine the means were renamed to subject & activity in that order

 ##POST SCRIPT TASKS
 ###Writing the table to a textfile